Six rewilding success stories from around the world

 5. Plains bison in the American Prairie

-Historically, researchers estimate that 25-60 million plains bison roamed the American Prairie.
+Historically, estimates suggest that between 25 and 60 million plains bison (Bison bison bison) once roamed the American prairies.
 However, in the 19th century, settlers and hunters nearly drove them to extinction.
 The last wild bison population, about two dozen individuals, was only found in Yellowstone National Park.

 Through their immense diet of grasses, bison kept the Great Plains ecosystem functioning, helping cultivate more vegetation and creating habitats for other keystone species like black-tailed prairie dogs, which serve as food for predators.